 Overall, the Cuisinart air popper turns unpopped kernels into large and fluffy popcorn that nobody will say no to.

 Hamilton Beach Hot Air Popcorn Popper Review

 The Hamilton Beach Air Popper is another popcorn appliance that comes in a beautiful red color!
 It pops up to 16 cups of popcorn in mere minutes all without oil or any other added ingredients.

 It includes a removable measuring cup/butter warmer built into the plastic chute.
 But use it for melting butter at your own discretion, as it doesn’t seem to be BPA free.
 Melting a little container with butter in the microwave at the same time is just as quick and convenient.

-Users value the solid make of this air popper, because it doesn’t move around on the counter as other similar appliances.
-The plastic chute also is sturdy without any issues of overheating and warping.
-Some have even just those parts in the dishwasher without any problems.
+Users value the solid make of this air popper, because it doesn’t move around on the counter as other similar poppers do.
+The plastic chute is also sturdy without any issues of overheating and warping.
+Some have even washed those parts in the dishwasher without any problems.

-The Hamilton Beach air popper is noisy while in operation, but then again so is every single air popper.
-Although this particular one seems to take longer to completely pop a full batch of kernels than others.
+The Hamilton Beach air popper – like most air poppers – is noisy while in operation.
+Sadly it seem to take a little longer to completely pop a full batch of kernels with this one as well.

 Overall the Hamilton Beach hot air popcorn maker provides really good value.
 At an average cost below $20 you’ll get a well functioning air popper at a really good price.

 This Presto Fountain Hot Air Popper has a few unique features that set it apart from all the other hot air popcorn makers we are reviewing here.